Carnegie Mellon University

 Family Care Initiatives: Family and Dependent Care Benefits and Resources

-As part of Carnegie Mellon University's ongoing support of faculty, staff, students, and their families, the Office of Human Resources has created the Family Care Initiatives.
-Supported by a central concierge service, this suite of programs is dedicated to addressing needs related to family and dependent care.
-This page lists university-offered benefits, information about child care, and resources helpful to parents and families.
-For tailored information and guidance on dependent care related topics, contact the family care concierge specialists.
+Supported by a concierge service, the Family Care Initiatives program addresses needs related to family and dependent care.
+Find university-offered benefits, information about child care, and resources helpful to parents and families.
+For tailored information and guidance on dependent care topics, contact the family care concierge specialists.

 • Tutoring Resources for Families [pdf]

-• Navigating Elementary School Options: Finding a Program That Works for Your Family [pdf] — This guide provides detailed information on school options in the Pittsburgh area, including factors to consider when comparing schools, regional school listings, and the Opportunity Scholarship Tax Credit Program.
+• Navigating Elementary School Options: Finding a Program That Works for Your Family [pdf] — Detailed information on schools in the Pittsburgh area.
+Includes factors to consider when comparing schools, regional listings and the Opportunity Scholarship Tax Credit Program.

 • Care for Business — Eligible employees and graduate students receive a free premium membership to Care.com, where they can search provider profiles or post jobs.
-The program also provides access to emergency backup care options at a subsidized rate to cover unexpected gaps in care for children and adults.
-Specialists are available to help families looking to hire in-home caregivers, which can make the process of hiring a caregiver much simpler.
-The program also includes the LifeMart discount program, which provides discounts on a variety of products and services including child care.
+The program also provides emergency backup care options at a subsidized rate.
+Specialists can help families identify in-home caregivers.
+Also includes the LifeMart discount program.

-• Pre-College Programs — Rising high school juniors and seniors can apply for CMU's Pre-College programs, which aim to mirror the undergraduate experience at CMU.
+• Pre-College — Rising high school juniors and seniors can apply for Pre-College programs, which mirror the undergraduate experience at CMU.

-• Summer Camps [pdf] — This guide provides an overview of topics related to summer camps for children.
+• Summer Camps [pdf] — Overview of topics related to summer camps for children.

 • Tuition Benefits — Benefits-eligible faculty and staff members can receive tuition remission or assistance for themselves and their dependent children.
 Courses may be taken at CMU or at another institution.

-• 529 Plans — A 529 plan is a tax-advantaged account that can be used to pay for qualified education costs, including college, K-12, and apprenticeship programs.
+• 529 Plans — A tax-advantaged account that can be used to pay for qualified education costs, including college, K-12 and apprenticeship programs.

 View listings of virtual and in-person activities, enrichment and classes by age group: